juanMoleroD/TDD_tabs_in_js/notes.md

 4. on Unix you need to ad the Shaban at the start to specify where the script is to be ran.
 In this case '#!/bin/sh' by default is the default terminal.

 5. on Windows, adding '@echo off' it should not print the commands.

+Note: In windows, if there is a script, you need to use call before every command.